This website uses cookies

 The ideal loop combines human judgment, agentic speed, and deterministic mechanisms that push back when something important stops holding.

-Instead of expecting a fleet of agents to take care of quality, build the habit of tightening the harness one step at a time.
+Instead of expecting a fleet of agents to take care of quality, build the habit of hardening your convergence mechanisms one step at a time.

 Write down an unwritten rule.